An easy Blueberry Cobbler recipe made with fresh or frozen blueberries and basic pantry ingredients.

 - Add blueberries, sugar and zest to a bowl and stir to combine.

 - In a separate bowl mix together the batter ingredients: flour, sugar, baking powder, and salt.
 Stir in the milk, just until combined.

-- Pour blueberries over melted batter in pan.
+- Pour blueberries over melted butter in pan.
 Drizzle batter over the top.
 Sprinkle with a little bit of cinnamon.

 - Bake at 350 degrees for about 35-40 minutes, or until lightly golden on top.